What is Growth Coaching?

 Plan on scheduling six conversations; you and your coach will determine the pace and frequency of those conversations.
 Many people meet about once a month for about an hour, but others find it helpful to meet more frequently than that.

 What does it cost?

 Redeemer Church is a not-for-profit supported by financial donations from individuals/families and short-term grants from partner organizations.
 In order to be sustainable long-term, we’re dependent on financial support from people who participate and find our work together to be transformative.
 Our purpose is to build a Christian community (church) of people who are growing together and becoming more than the sum of their parts through God’s work.
 We’ll never be fee-for-service, but we absolutely do need financial support to make this work!

 How do I make an appointment?

-Click here to schedule a Spiritual Growth Coaching Conversation and our coaching director will get in touch to connect you with a coach.
+Click here get started.
+Our coaching director will get in touch to connect you with a coach.